Find Nursing Colleges

 Education Levels of Maternal/Child Health and Neonatal Nursing Majors

-In 2020-2021, 146 master's degrees were awarded to maternal/child health and neonatal nursing majors.
+During the most recent year for which data is available, 105 people earned their master's degree in maternal/child health and neonatal nursing.
 This earns it the #19 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in maternal/child health and neonatal nursing at each degree level.